 A beer or glass of wine can be a relaxing way to wind down at the end of the day.
-It’s within the government guidelines for moderate drinking, so there’s no harm, right?
+It’s within the

 Not so fast, according to researchers from the University of Victoria, who are calling on the Canadian government to make its low-risk alcohol limits more restrictive.
 They published a new study that found that even people drinking within the government’s guidelines experienced more deaths and cancers than those who abstain from alcohol.

 Is alcohol really to blame for these bad health outcomes, though?
 Some doctors say that the study fails to consider other risk factors and that the findings may be overblown.

 In a new study published today in the Journal of Studies on Alcohol and Drugs, researchers looked at data from records of all overnight hospital stays experienced by residents of British Columbia in 2014 to calculate deaths, diseases, and hospitalizations that can be attributed to alcohol use.

 They also used data from the Canadian Substance Use Exposure Database to estimate levels and patterns of alcohol use by age and gender and applied them to the hospitalization records, dividing the people in the study into four drinking groups: lifetime abstainers (9 percent), people who used to drink but haven’t had alcohol in at least a year (14 percent), people who drink within the low-risk guidelines (65 percent), and people who drink above weekly guidelines (12 percent).